keithtom/wildflower-platform/app/README.md

 - Mailers: sending outbound emails
 - Models: thin active record model layer
 - Serializer: presenters for the models used primarily for the API & websocket channels
-- Views: mailer views and legacy/devise views
+- Views: mailer views and legacy views